Refinitiv/refinitiv-ui/documents/src/pages/build-element/tutorial.md

 ### Attributes

 While properties usage works on Javascript, attributes configure the element in HTML.
-Whether property or attribute trigger update cycle.
-By default, attribute is observed to reactive property.
-The observed attribute name informs on lowercase.
+Whether the property or the attribute has changed, it will trigger update cycle.
+By default, the attribute observed to reactive property and stated in lowercase.

 ```ts
 export class TodoElement extends BasicElement {